 - 1. A statement of Operating Procedures and Policies.
 These should include a description of the structure, the roles and responsibilities of any participating units, an advisory committee structure, and the processes for appointment or reappointment. - 2.
 A description of amounts and sources of anticipated income.
 Anticipated financial arrangements between the center/institute and other units, if any, should also be described.
 A projected budget covering the first three years of operation should be included and should detail expenditures and income expected. - 3.
 A description of the faculty and staff necessary to initiate its programs and maintain its operations for the first three years. - 4.
-A description of the physical resources that the center/institute will occupy and utilize during its first three years.

-- 5. A list of participating faculty, their home units, and their roles in the center/institute, including a description of the formal arrangements through which faculty will participate with the center/institute, will be evaluated for promotion, tenure, and salary increases, and the extent to which each affiliated faculty member will have his or her salary contained in its budget. - 6.
-Institutes that offer or plan to offer a degree program (see 4.b.9 below) must have clear, formal agreements with home units of faculty that guarantee their availability to teach courses needed by students in the program. - 7.
-Letters of support from affected departments, schools, colleges, other units, and the administrator who would have oversight responsibilities. - 8.
-A description of the responsibilities of any participating units. - 9.
-Recommendations, if appropriate, for the creation of courses or degrees and how they are integral to the functioning of the institute.
+A description of the physical resources that the center/institute will occupy and utilize during its first three years. - 2.-A list of participating faculty, their home units, and their roles in the center/institute, including aA description of amounts and sources of anticipated income.
+Anticipated financial arrangements between the center/institute and other units, if any, should also be described.
+Sources for funding for the first year should be specified. - 3.5.
+A description of the formal arrangements through which faculty will participate with the center/institute, will be evaluated for promotion, tenure, and salary increases, and the extent to which each affiliated faculty member will have his or her salary contained in its budget. - 6.
+Institutes that offer or plan to offer a degree program (see 4.b.9 below) must have clear, formal agreements with home units of faculty that guarantee their availability to teach courses needed by students in the program.